mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 ## Making Data Requests

-The following services are required to retrieve parameter data:
+The following services are required to retrieve parameter data

-- ISignalBus
+- `ISignalBus`
-- IDataRequestSignalFactory
+- `IDataRequestSignalFactory`

 !!! hint

-    These services are obtained from Autofac by injecting into the _View Model_ constructor as parameters, e.g.
+    These services are obtained from _Autofac_ by injecting into the _View Model_ constructor as parameters, e.g.

     ```c#
     public ViewModelConstructor(ISignalBus signalBus, IDataRequestSignalFactory dataRequestSignalFactory)